-The lawsuit claims that Defendant improperly assessed the fees described above.
+The lawsuit claims that Defendant improperly assessed APSN Fees, as defined above.
 Defendant denies that it did anything wrong.
 Defendant claims that it was allowed to assess these fees and properly did so in accordance with the terms of its account agreements and applicable law.